Approximation of smallest linear tree grammar: Size of the grammar: recompression

-We create a new letter for each chain pattern from $a^+$ (where $a$ is a unary symbol) that is either popped from a right-hand side or is in a rule at the end of \algremblocks{} (i.e., after popping but before the actual replacement in \algtreechaincomp).
-Such a chain pattern is a \emph{power} if it is obtained by concatenation of a popped suffix and a popped prefix inside a right-hand side (and perhaps some other letters that were in the right-hand side before).
-For this to happen, in the rule $A_i \to u A_j v A_k w$ (or $A_i \to u A_j v A_k$) the popped suffix of $A_j$ and popped prefix of $A_k$ belong to $a^+$ for some unary letter $a$, and furthermore $v \in a^*$.
-Note that it might be that one (or both) of $A_j$ and $A_k$ are removed in the process and in such a case this power may be popped (up or down) from $A_i$.
+Let us fix a unary letter $a$ whose chains are compressed and represented.
+The \grammar-based representation creates a new letter for each chain pattern from $a^+$ that is either popped from a right-hand side during \algremblocks{} or is in a rule at the end of \algremblocks{} (i.e., after popping but before the actual replacement in \algtreechaincomp).
+Some of those chain patterns are designated as powers: fix a rule that is considered by \algremblocks.
+If the $a$-suffix popped from the first nonterminal and the $a$-prefix popped from the second nonterminal are part of one $a$-pattern (obtained after those poppings), then this $a$-pattern is a \emph{power}.
+Note that this power may either stay in this rule or be popped (if one of the nonterminals is removed from the rule).
 For each chain pattern $a^{\ell}$ that is not a power we can identify another represented pattern $a^k$ (where we allow $k = 0$ here) such that $a^\ell$ is obtained by concatenating explicit occurrences of $a$ from some right-hand side to $a^k$.

-Note that a chain pattern $a^\ell$ may be created in several different ways.
-For instance, a power $a^\ell$ may be also created in a right-hand side by concatenating explicit occurrences of $a$ to a shorter represented pattern $a^k$.
-It is an arbitrary choice to declare $a^\ell$ a power in this case.
-Similarly, a non-power $a^\ell$ may be created in several right-hand sides by concatenating occurrences of $a$ to shorter patterns.
-In this case, we arbitrarily fix one choice.
+Note that for a fixed length $\ell$ there may be many different occurrences of the pattern $a^\ell$ that are represented.
+In particular, some of them may be powers and some not.
+We arbitrarily choose one of those occurrences and the way it is created and represent $a^\ell$ (once) according to this choice.